Hashtag Web3 Logo

 How to Transition from Web2 to Web3 Cybersecurity Specialist

 A guide for cybersecurity professionals on transitioning their skills to the Web3 space.
-Learn how to adapt your expertise to secure smart contracts, dApps, and blockchain infrastructure.
+Learn how to adapt your expertise to secure smart contracts.

 The Web3 industry is built on a foundation of cryptography and security, yet it remains a primary target for sophisticated cyberattacks.
 The high value of the assets and the immutable nature of the blockchain mean that the stakes are incredibly high.
 This has created a massive demand for experienced cybersecurity professionals who can adapt their skills to this new and unique environment.